 ‘Her sad death will leave a massive void within the team and the Singleton family.’

-Mental health nurse Grant Maganga died on 20 April at Tameside Hospital after 11 years of nursing, most recently at Hurst Place in Ashton-under-Lyne, Manchester, a rehabilitation unit for men with severe mental illness and complex needs.
+Mental health nurse Grant Maganga died on 20 April at Tameside Hospital after 11 years in nursing, most recently at Hurst Place in Ashton-under-Lyne, Manchester, a rehabilitation unit for men with severe mental illness and complex needs.

 ‘Grant was an exceptional nurse who cared deeply for his patients and lit up the room with his infectious smile and positive personality,' said Clare Parker, director of nursing at Pennine Care NHS Foundation Trust, which runs the unit where Mr Maganga worked.

-‘Grant worked in a mental health rehabilitation unit and this is a stark reminder that all nurses are on the front line, no matter where they work.
+‘Grant worked in a mental health rehabilitation unit, and this is a stark reminder that all nurses are on the front line, no matter where they work.
 His death is another tremendous loss to our nursing community.’